ami-iit/matlab-whole-body-simulator/README.md

     iDynTreeMEX.mexmaci64
     mesh2tri.m
     ```
-6. Clone the repository  `matlab-whole-body-simulators`
+4. Clone the repository  `matlab-whole-body-simulators`
     ```
     $ git clone https://github.com/dic-iit/matlab-whole-body-simulator.git
     ```
-7. Run matlab in the same conda environment.
+5. Run matlab in the same conda environment.
-8. Change working directory to the root path of repository `matlab-whole-body-simulators`
+6. Change working directory to the root path of repository `matlab-whole-body-simulators`.
-9. Open and run the model `test_matlab_system_2020b.mdl`.
+7. Open and run the model `test_matlab_system_2020b.mdl`.

 ## :runner: How to use the simulator